2021 Fall Grants Awarded

 The goal of this grant is to change the traditional classroom design into a more flexible seating environment.
 Flexible seating incorporates movement into daily learning by providing students with different types of equipment in lieu of traditional desks and seating.
 The flexible seating will set up a learning environment that utilizes a kinesthetic approach.
 Utilizing the various seating and standing arrangements students will have the ability to use movement to facilitate cognition, maximize brain function, and anchor learning.

 Flexible seating promotes a sense of classroom community and accountability.
 It minimizes off-task behaviors and helps meet the unique needs of all learners.
 Movement stimulates and enhances cognitive development.
-The backless design promotes proper posture, increases the ability to pay attention, improves short & long-term memory, and forms positive moods by reducing stress, as it supplies the brain with energy and nutrients.
+The backless design promotes proper posture, increases the ability to pay attention, improves short & long-term memory, and forms positive moods by reducing stress and supplying the brain with energy and nutrients.

 Promethean Boards for MERS to Support Technology Upgrade